MicrosoftDocs/architecture-center/docs/example-scenario/infrastructure/regulated-multitier-app.md

 This scenario provides architecture and design guidance for running secure, multi-tier web applications on Microsoft Azure.
 In this example, an ASP.NET application securely connects to a protected back-end Microsoft SQL Server cluster using virtual machines.

 Traditionally, organizations had to maintain legacy on-premises applications and services to provide a secure infrastructure.
-By deploying these Windows Server applications securely in Azure, organizations can modernize their deployments are reduce their on-premises operating costs and management overhead.
+By deploying these Windows Server applications securely in Azure, organizations can modernize their deployments and reduce their on-premises operating costs and management overhead.

 ## Relevant use cases